thermalogic/SimVCCE/README.md

 # SimVCCE

-The SimVCCE is the vapor-compression refrigeration cycle steady-state simulator for education.
-The educational simulator is available in Python, C++ and Modelica
+The SimVCCE is the vapor-compression refrigeration cycle steady-state simulator the sequential-modular approach for education.

+The simulator is available in Python, C++ and Modelica.

 * [Python](./vccpython)